okteto/okteto/README.md

 **Cloud Native Development** (CND) is about running your development flow entirely in kubernetes, avoiding the time-consuming `docker build/push/pull/redeploy` cycle.

-CND helps you achieve this with a mix of kubernetes automation, file synchying between your local file system and kubernetes and hot reloading of containers.
+CND helps you achieve this with a mix of kubernetes automation, file synching between your local file system and kubernetes and hot reloading of containers.

 ## How does it work